sagacious-solutions/alexa-holiday-lights/README.md

 # Alexa Holiday Lights

-Tired of your boring old run of the mill holiday lights?
-This voice enabled light string will bring a whole new level to your decoration game.
-It Features simple and calm animations and colors for relaxing moods all the way up to spinning rainbow animations ready for the dance floor.
-You'll be sure you can set your room for any mood without leaving the couch.

 This is a repository for my holiday light string.
 Utilizing a Raspberry Pi and a ws281x RGB Light string, we are able to create a voice controlled set of lights.

 ### To Get Running